This is Sail Routing

 You'll find detailed weather information in the top right corner.
 The information covers what you see in the chart at any given time.
 Zoom in to get a granular view of how conditions change along the route.

 Sail Routing is only available for Orca customers with the Orca Premium subscription.
 The system currently uses the ECWMF model for wind and wave data, and the Operational Mercator model for currents.

 Fine-tune your routes

 Sail Routing is a selectable option for routing when you have selected a sailboat via Settings > Vessel.
 By default, Orca will use a generic polar diagram based on your boat size for sail routing.
 To get more accurate route proposals, update the polar diagram that Orca uses for routing.
 You can do this via Settings > Vessel > Sailing Performance.

-Find your boat model among the 8000 polars profiles in Orca, and you’re good to go.
-By the way, this polar diagram will also define your sailing performance instruments and laylines in the chart.
+Find your boat model among the 8000 polar profiles in Orca, and you’re good to go.
+This polar diagram will also define your sailing performance instruments and laylines in the chart.

 Search for your boat type, or even sail number if your vessel is in the ORC database to set up your polar diagram.

 Sometimes, you may also want to switch to engine when the wind drops below a certain threshold.
 You can fine-tune if or when this happens via Settings > Routing.

 Sail Routing has been beta-tested by Orca customers for more than 6 months, and we’d like to thank each and every one of you who helped make it better.
 You’ve helped fine-tune the underlying algorithms to create natural and human-like routes.
 We couldn’t do it without you!